 In early August this year, Google announced that it is a violation of their Webmaster Guidelines to use links in news releases in an effort to increase one’s search engine results.
 They have issued penalties to sites that are adopting this method.
-This means a news release can be penalised if it has keywords as anchor text, keywords listed multiple times, or links not listed as “nofollow”.
-Here is how one can avoid Google penalties.
+This means a news release can be penalized if it has keywords as anchor text, keywords listed multiple times, or links not listed as “nofollow”.

-Good web copy writing practices usually entails one external link for every 100 words.
-This rule however, does not hold true for news releases.
-Your site can be penalised if your release has lots of links and follows the same rule.
+Good web copywriting practices usually entails one external link for every 100 words.
+This rule, however, does not hold true for news releases.
+Your site can be penalized if your release has lots of links and follows the same rule.
 The trick is to create your release with “nofollow” links.
-This ensures that search engines do not view it trying to beat the system.
+This ensures that search engines do not view it as trying to beat the system.

 Anchor text is the copy or text used when you create a hyperlink to something else.
 Google would see anchor text as spam if it doesn’t correspond to what is begin offered in the hyperlink.
 The trick is to make sure that you always follow the “nofollow” link rule and that your anchor text isn’t a keyword.

 Google new penalty policies haven’t really killed the news release.
 All they are trying to do is bring the very best web experience into focus.